derebaba/AlbumPrinter/README.md

 ## How to run the solution

 Run AlbumPrinter.sln with Visual Studio.
-Set AlbumPrinter.web as startup project.
+Set AlbumPrinter.Web as startup project.
 Start.

 ## APIs